 - Heat mango pulp, sugar and add the water with gelatin to just about boiling temperature.

-- Switch off flame and cool.
+- Switch off flame and completely cool.

 - Gently fold the whipped cream and mango pulp using a spatula.